nalgeon/pokitoki/README.md

-# DaVinci (GPT-3) Telegram Bot
+# ChatGPT Telegram Bot

-This is a poor man's ChatGPT rebuilt with the GPT-3 DaVinci OpenAI model.
+This is a Telegram chat bot built using the ChatGPT (aka GPT-3.5) language model from OpenAI.

 <img src="docs/chat-1.png" alt="Sample chat" width="400">

-The bot has a terrible memory, so don't expect it to remember any chat context.
+The bot has a terrible memory, so don't expect it to remember any chat context by default.
 But you can ask follow-up questions using a plus sign:

 <img src="docs/chat-2.png" alt="Follow-up question" width="400">